-Offline alarm freeze - Only freezes offline alarm images and then transmits these images to the receiver.
+Offline alarm freeze - Only freezes the first alarm image and then transmits this image to the receiver.
 Subsequent alarms incoming while the uniit is transmitting to a receiver are flagged on the baseline but are not frozen, nor do they need to be acknowledged.